← All notes

-Sri Lanka's tourism ministry extended its free-ETA program for Indian passport holders through 31 March 2027 — confirmed in the April 2026 Sri Lanka tourism budget.
-The fee waiver, originally a Oct 2024-Mar 2025 tourism push, has now been extended three times.
+Sri Lanka's Cabinet extended the free-ETA program for Indian passport holders through 2026, confirmed in the April 2026 Cabinet decision.
+The fee waiver, originally a Oct 2024-Mar 2025 tourism push, has now been extended multiple times; a further extension into 2027 is widely expected but not yet ratified.

-Current rules (May 2026, valid through Mar 2027): - Fee: FREE (was $50 USD before Oct 2024) - Duration: 30 days per entry - Entries: Double-entry (can leave and return within 30 days) - Processing: Usually instant — under 5 minutes for most applications - Validity: ETA approval valid for 90 days from issue date - How to apply: eta.gov.lk — official portal only
+Current rules (May 2026, valid through end of 2026): - Fee: FREE (was $50 USD before Oct 2024) - Duration: 30 days per entry - Entries: Double-entry (can leave and return within 30 days) - Processing: Usually instant, under 5 minutes for most applications - Validity: ETA approval valid for 90 days from issue date - How to apply: eta.gov.lk, official portal only

 The clone-site scam: